 What’s more, you can get away with wearing it at the park because of context, but if you also want to hit one of the Best Bars to Visit After an O’s Game at Camden Yards, you’re not going to want to look like a Pennsylvania tourist after the last out is recorded.

-Take a look at this photo of Double Dagger.
+Take a look at the above photo of Double Dagger via their Facebook page.
 This is how you should be dressed for a night at Camden Yards.
 Nolen looks sharp as hell in team-color plaid.
 Bruce is ready for the chilly early-season wind in the upper deck, and Denny has cleverly accessorized with an O’s cap and a one inch button that says “Yeah, I like sports and all but I’m still punk, see?”
 Bonus points for making your own foam finger to bring to the ballpark.

 A faded orange oxford or a polo shirt like the orange one in this post are also good choices that can see wear even during the off season.
 We’ve lately been sporting a burnt orange knit polo to games that’s subtle enough to wear anywhere else as well.